-Kale is one of the most famous green vegetables that is eaten for its low calorie and high fibre content.
+Kale is one of the most famous green vegetable that is eaten for its low calorie and high fibre content.
 It is an important and digestive ingredient of many recipes and hence has become a common name in Indian households.
-Traditionally, Kale has been consumed as a side dish in sautéed kale form, but it also adds extra taste when added to the soups and casseroles etc.
+Traditionally, Kale is consumed as a side dish in sautéed kale form, but it also adds extra taste when added to soups, casseroles and other dishes.

 Apart from these food inclusions, the Kale vegetable is also widely popular for its health benefits.
 Kale can also be eaten as a weight loss inducing ingredient in meals and its leafy green texture makes it an ingredient in salads and in many similar recipes.

 The Richness of Vitamins in Kale:

 Besides being crowned as the “queen of greens”, kale could also be referred to as the queen of Vitamin A. Compared to any other leafy green vegetable, kale has over 100 per cent of the average person’s daily Vitamin A and C requirement.
 Kale is often compared to oranges because of its richness in vitamins.

 While a cup of chopped kale contains 134 percent of your recommended daily Vitamin C intake, an orange has 113 per cent of the daily Vitamin C requirement.
 Besides these vitamins, kale also has an abundant supply of Vitamin K. This is necessary for bodily functions such as normal blood clotting, bone health and antioxidant activity.
 It is all of this that makes the list health benefits of kale greens so long!

 [Read:Benefits Of Arrowroot]

 Let us quickly look at some of the most well-known health benefits of Kale: